 Delta Lake uses a flat transaction log - the _delta_log directory - consisting of JSON files for each commit and periodic Parquet checkpoint files.
 Every read must reconstruct the current table state by replaying the log from the last checkpoint.
 This is straightforward and works well in Spark, where the Delta library handles log replay natively.
 Outside Spark, engines must implement their own log replay logic, which has historically lagged behind in feature coverage.

-Delta Lake's catalog story centers on Unity Catalog, Databricks' governance layer.
-Unity Catalog provides lineage, access control, and cross-workspace sharing, but it is tightly coupled to the Databricks platform.
-The open-source Unity Catalog release covers basic functionality; full governance features require Databricks.
-While Delta Lake is formally hosted under the Linux Foundation (specifically the LF AI & Data Foundation since 2024), Databricks remains the dominant contributor and effectively steers the project's direction - the Technical Steering Committee has historically been composed of Databricks affiliates, and the project's roadmap closely tracks Databricks' commercial priorities.
+Delta Lake's catalog story centers on Unity Catalog, which Databricks open-sourced in mid-2024.
+Unity Catalog provides lineage, access control, and cross-workspace sharing.
+The open-source release has made it available outside the Databricks platform, though the most advanced governance features still benefit from Databricks integration.
+That said, Delta Lake does not require Unity Catalog - it has long been used with standard Hive Metastores and AWS Glue as catalog options.
+While Delta Lake is formally hosted under the Linux Foundation (specifically the LF AI & Data Foundation since 2024), Databricks remains the dominant contributor and effectively steers the project's direction.

 Feature Comparison